ProspectOne/flexbalancer-js-docs/docs/Custom-Answers-API.md

 * **provider** - *(TCDNProvider)* - provider alias, described at `Types` section.

 Similar to the previous function but returns World RUM Performance value.

+**The data represents the last hour and is collected every minute.**

 Example: